etleap/etleap-redshift-dev-days/README.md

   - Confirm your Redshift password.
 Use the same password you used when you created the Redshift Cluster.
 Click "Validate and Setup Connection."
   - Add your email address.
 This will send you a confirmation email.
 Click the link in the email to continue.
 - Fill in your details, and click "Create Account!"
-- Congratulation!
-Your account and connection are now ready to use.
-We'll go ahead, and set up more connections.
+- Congratulations!
+Your Etleap account and Redshift connection are now ready to use.

 ## 3 Ingesting data from MongoDB sources